 Indeed judgments about all kinds of community development are subject to the struggle to shape a giant number of observations, experiences, and new data into a coherent whole.

 As we said, somewhere along the way, the UN and other major international organizations began to advance theories that began to obscure the variation in what constitutes effective community development in a particular setting and society.

-Let's describe the academic and United Nations theory of community development that prevailed for a number of years.
-Then we'll talk about what has changed in the 21st century and how we think about international development now.
+Now we will describe the academic and United Nations theory of community development that prevailed for a number of years.
+Then we tell what has changed in the 21st century and how we think about international development now.